ofiwg/libfabric/man/fi_domain.3.md

 queues, and source and target data buffers.

-When enabled, applications are given some level of protection against overruning provider queues and local and remote data buffers.
+When enabled, applications are given some level of protection against overrunning provider queues and local and remote data buffers.
 Such support may be built directly into the hardware and/or network protocol, but may also require that checks be enabled in the provider software.
 By disabling resource management, an application assumes